MarkAusten/TDHelper/README.md

 ===================
 Thanks to Oliver Smith for his [Trade Dangerous](https://bitbucket.org/kfsone/tradedangerous) tool written in Python.
 Without which this tool would not be possible.
+Thanks also to Cmdr Olklei for his modifications to the original.